Tech-Nest-Ventures/deepFocus/README.md

 - [x] Implement a basic email notification system
 - [x] Sign & Notarize the app for macOS
 - [x] Collect each site visited.
 Show users all sites visited in the past day at the end of the day/next day and ask them to label them as productive or unproductive.
-- [ ] Fix Auto update logic so users don't have to manually update.
+- [x] Fix Auto update logic so users don't have to manually update.
-- [ ] Fix Emails not sending on schedule.
+- [x] Fix Emails not sending on schedule.
-- [ ] Add Frigade onboarding flow to improve user comprehension
+- [x] Add onboarding flow to improve user comprehension
-- [ ] Allow users to enter session goals and customize productive/unproductive sites
+- [x] Allow users to customize productive/unproductive sites
-- [ ] Add tests to ensure emails are being deleted
-- [ ] Migrate from electron-storage to SQLite for improved data handling
-- [ ] Enhance data analysis and insights
-- [ ] Develop comprehensive test suite for main and renderer processes
+- [ ] Add more comprehensive test suite for main and renderer processes
-- [ ] Create cloud synchronization for user data and preferences
-- [ ] Implement secure user authentication system
-- [ ] To do list like functionality?
-Have people add tasks to their list and mark as productive or not productive.
-Then, at the end of the day, they can see a list of tasks and see how productive they were.

 ## Philosophy